 On the Boston 10, the midsole is comprised of a firmer EVA foam foundation and the relatively softer LS Pro above it.
 Add to that the stiff Energyrods tubes and hard-wearing Continental rubber slabs, and we get a cushioned yet efficient ride character.

 And isn’t that the basic premise of the adizero Boston?
 A speed shoe that’s also comfortable enough for a marathon?
 The shoe is called Boston for a reason, since it’s named after the prestigious event.

-Comfort is a fluid concept, so the Boston 10 is merely playing catch-up.
+The term ‘ride comfort’ is an ever-evolving concept, so the Boston 10 is merely playing catch-up.

 Sure, it may not be the same Boston we knew, but the V10 is a fitting adaptation for the new – and cushioned – reality of the running shoe industry.
 It fulfils the same product need as before, while managing to differentiate itself from the PEBA-powered pack.

 The transformative update includes recognizable facets of the Boston concept.
 The new upper, while completely redesigned, is a throwback to the classic racing flat silhouette.
 The narrow-fitting upper uses retro techniques like synthetic suede panels over a breezy mesh shell.